Help Save TPPP and Title X – What You Can Do

 Everyone Can Do Something to Protect Funding.
 What Can You Do?

-Advocate.
-Let your members of Congress know about the great work that evidence-based programs like the TPP Program and PREP are supporting in your community and the importance of ongoing funding in order to continue this progress.
 The ask is “please maintain funding for the evidence-based Teen Pregnancy Prevention (TPP) Program and the Personal Responsibility Education Program (PREP) for FY 2017 and beyond.”
+You can also borrow from our sample advocacy letter and FY 2018 Appropriations Request Letter for your outreach.
 Remember, grantees can advocate (ask members to take action on legislation or vote in a specific way) for this federal funding, they just cannot use their federal funds to do so.
-See our sample advocacy letter to use as a template for your outreach.

 Educate.
 If you aren’t able to advocate, you can still help protect the TPP Program and/or PREP by educating members about the great work that these programs fund in your community.
 See our sample education letter as a guide for your efforts.